BladeRunnerJS/brjs-site/docs/use/getting_started.md

 You'll notice that there's a **Visualise Presentation Model** Workbench Tool that shows a tree visualisation of the View Model.
 In there you'll see a simple `message:Hello World!` name and value.

-If you click the `Log me` button the `buttonClicked` function is called and `button clicked` will be logged to the JavaScript console.
+If you click the `Alert me` button the `buttonClicked` function is called and `button clicked` will be logged to the JavaScript console.

 ### Add Two-Way Data Binding